This post may contain affiliate links. Please see my full disclosure policy for more details.

 Another common cause of extreme gas in an infant is a food intolerance, usually to dairy.
 And if mom is breastfeeding, oversupply or a fast letdown can cause gas as baby swallows air while gulping quickly.
 Formula-fed babies tend to have more gas and digestive discomfort generally, as formula must be consumed from a bottle (which makes baby more likely to swallow air while drinking) and is made from proteins (usually cow’s milk) not specific to the human baby.

-Fortunately, if you have a gassy baby, there are things you can do to help, including bicycle legs (where you lie baby on his back and move their legs as though they were pedaling a bicycle, kneads toward their chest), and remedies like gripe water and gas drops (which usually contain an ingredient called simethicone that breaks up gas bubbles in the stomach).
+Fortunately, if you have a gassy baby, there are things you can do to help, including bicycle legs (where you lie baby on his back and move their legs as though they were pedaling a bicycle, kneads toward their chest), and remedies like gripe water and gas drops (which personally I’m not a huge fan of, but many moms swear by).
 Products like the Windi (the beloved NoseFrida’s lesser known companion) are also very popular.

 Babies should generally be placed to sleep on their backs, but sometimes gassy babies can’t tolerate back sleeping, which is recommended to reduce the risk of SIDS.
-Often sleeping at a safe incline (like in this sleeper) is the key to helping gas discomfort while baby sleeps.
+Often sleeping at a safe incline is the key to helping gas discomfort while baby sleeps.